 Published October 31, 2012

-LONDON – JPMorgan Chase & Co is suing the former boss of Bruno Iksil, the trader known as the London Whale, for the outsized derivatives positions he took that cost the bank $6.2 billion.
+LONDON – JPMorgan Chase & Co has filed a suit in a British court against the former boss of Bruno Iksil, the trader known as the London Whale, for the outsized derivatives positions he took that cost the bank $6.2 billion in losses this year.

-Javier Martin-Artajo, who was Iksil's immediate supervisor, was named as a defendant in a lawsuit filed at London's High Court on October 22.
+Javier Martin-Artajo, who was Iksil's immediate supervisor, was named a defendant in a London lawsuit filed on October 22.

-Details of the court filing will not be released until the defendant acknowledges the claim, the court said.
+Details of the court filings, which were first reported by Bloomberg News, will not be released until the defendant acknowledges the claim, the court said.

-(Additional reporting by David Henry in San Francisco; Editing by Sinead Cruise and Erica Bilingham)
+(Additional reporting by David Henry in San Francisco; Editing by Gerald E. McCormick and Sinead Cruise)